onohite/onohite/README.md

 ### Hi there, I'm Golang developer from Russia 🌎

 - 🌱 I’m currently learning backend ✌
-- 👻 2021 Goals: Contribute more to Open Source projects
+- 👻 2021 Goals:

+  :white_check_mark: 1.
+Change a job

+  :white_check_mark: 2.
+Participate in golang meetup

+  :white_check_mark: 3.
+Build up my skills and develop

+- :shipit: 2022 Goals:
+  1. Grow up to be an international-level middle developer
+  2. Build more skills as an architect and backender
+  3. Improve social skills
+  4. Try to contribute open-source projects
 - 🎮 Fun fact: I love to play games and stream on twitch